zollf/next-auth/README.md

 # NEXT AUTH EXAMPLE
 This is basic use of next auth.
+This is an example using custom credential sign in form and sign up.

-Deployed using vercel: https://dylanio-next-auth.vercel.app/ git https://github.com/zollf/next-auth
+Deployed using vercel: https://dylanio-next-auth.vercel.app/

+git https://github.com/zollf/next-auth

 ## Local Use